 - What is your brand name?
 Enter the name of the trademark

-- Select a Trademark Office Select United States – United States Patent and Trademark Office
+- Select a Trademark Office Select United States – the United States Patent and Trademark Office

 - Please enter the registration or serial number Enter the Serial Number of the trademark

-- Product images Upload an image of the product with the trademark on the packaging on product itself
+- Product images Upload an image of the product with the trademark on the packaging of the product itself.

 Selling account Information

-- Are you a seller or a vendor for the brand you’re enrolling?
+- Are you a seller or a vendor for the brand you’re enrolling in?
 Seller

 - Please provide the categories which best describe your brand Use the search bar to find the category that matches your brand